fleschutz/PowerShell/Docs/list-timezone.md

 ## list-timezone.ps1 - Lists the details of the current time zone

-This script lists the details of the current time zone.
+This PowerShell script lists the details of the current time zone.

 ## Parameters
 ```powershell